garfdev42/garfdev42/README.md

 - 💞️ I’m looking to collaborate on projects that combine web development, artificial intelligence, and systems integration.
 - 📫 How to reach me: Feel free to connect via GitHub or email me at [cepedasan007@gmail.com].
 - 😄 Pronouns: Garfield or Garf (because coding is better with lasagna).
-- ⚡ Fun fact: I’m fascinated by volcanic data systems, which makes my projects as dynamic as the earth itself! 🌋
+- ⚡ Fun fact: I’m passionate about research and enjoy reading programming articles as well as exploring topics related to the Nobel Prize.
+My curiosity fuels my projects and drives me to constantly learn and innovate!